Discover Réunion : Geography

 An island shaped by lava

 Réunion is a tropical, mountainous and volcanic island.
-Its relief is surprising, daring and phenomenally diverse: emerging from the ocean three million years ago, compared with five million years ago for Mauritius, the youngest of the Mascarene Islands has been very little smoothed, polished and softened by erosion.
+Its relief is surprising, daring and phenomenally diverse: having emerged from the ocean three million years ago, compared with five million years ago for Mauritius, the youngest of the Mascarene Islands has been very little smoothed, polished and softened by erosion.
 Roughly cut, the island was born from the projection of magma from its two volcanoes: first the Piton des Neiges, dormant for 12,000 years, then the Piton de la Fournaise, which emerged 500,000 years ago and is now one of the world's most active volcanoes.
 While arid expanses of dried lava carpet the slopes of La Fournaise, where only sparse vegetation grows, nature is exuberant on the rest of the island.
 In a few million years' time, Réunion will probably resemble Mauritius, flat and surrounded by lagoons.
 For the time being, only a few kilometers of coral reef have formed, sheltering superb lagoons and beautiful beaches in the west and south, while 90% of the coastline is made up of pebbles or cliffs jagged by the powerful swell of the Indian Ocean.
 In a few million years, we'll have even more beautiful beaches and lower mountains.
 Until, one day, the Garden of Eden will vanish as it came, disappearing once again to the bottom of the ocean.

 The sudden formation of circuses